 As is evident from this long list of threats, extortion in the second degree encompasses a large variety of behaviors.
 Blackmail – the crime of forcing someone to pay money to prevent the release of damaging documents or information – falls under this type of extortion.
 So too, does a threat by an official that they will act (or refrain from acting) in a particular way if certain bribes are not paid.

 Extortion in the second degree is a Class C felony, which is punishable by confinement in a state correctional facility for up to five years.
 See RCW 9A.56.130(3) andRCW 9A.20.021(1)(c).
 Similar to extortion in the first degree, adult offenders may face a fine of up to $10,000, instead of, or in addition to, incarceration.

 “Let My Extensive Experience as a Former Prosecutor Work For You.”

 Extortion is a serious felony crime, which carries equally serious consequences in the form of potential jail time and fines.
 If you or a loved one has been arrested for, or charged with, extortion in Western Washington, contact experienced criminal defense attorney Steve Karimi today for help.
-Mr. Karimi is a former prosecutor who is committed to using his experience and knowledge of prosecution strategies to work for you in your case.
-He represents people facing all kinds of felony charges and is dedicated to protecting your rights.
+If you are being extorted, Mr. Karimi is a former prosecutor who is committed to using his experience and knowledge of prosecution strategies to work for you in your case.
+He represents people facing all kinds of felony charges and also those being extorted.
+He is dedicated to protecting your rights.
 Don't wait to call, contact the Law Office of Steve Karimi today at 206-660-6200 to schedule a free and confidential initial consultation.